Head of Department: Mrs V Rhead

 Teachers of English: Mrs V Rhead and Mr D Harvey

-The English Department at Finch Woods Academy delivers the teaching of both English Language and Literature throughout Key Stage 3.
+The English Department at Finch Woods Academy delivers the teaching of both English Language and Literature throughout Key Stages 3 and 4.
 At Key Stage 4, a variety of pathways are available to enable pupils to attain qualifications at a level appropriate to them and their next level of intended study.

 English and literacy forms the basis of communication and is central to success across a range of other subjects.
 Within English lessons, pupils will learn transferable skills that will benefit them in other lessons and in their lives outside school.